suvie/slate/source/index.html.md

 > Make sure to replace `your_access_token` and `your_secret_key` with API keys obtained from Cognism.

-Cognism uses API keys to allow access to the API's.
-There are two types of keys: Access Token and Secret Key, which are one time generated tokens privded by Cognism.
-Most API's will work using the Access Token, however, some will require both keys.
-If you do not have your Access Token or Secret Key, please as your Customer Success Manager.
+Cognism uses API tokens and keys to allow access to the API's.
+Cognism provides one time generated access tokens and secret keys, which can be acquired from your Customer Success Manager.
+Most API's will work using the access token, however, some will require the secret key as well.

-The documentation below defines these keys as either accessTokens and secretKeys or X-API-AccessTokens and X-API-SecretKeys.
-The keys themselves are the same, but the latter are used solely in API headers when the first are added as input parameters in certain GET requests.
-The documentation will provide information on the exact authentification method used for each API.
+The documentation below defines the authentication keys as either accessTokens and secretKeys or X-API-AccessTokens and X-API-SecretKeys.
+The values themselves are the same, but the latter are used solely in API headers when the first are added as input parameters in certain GET requests.
+The documentation will provide information on the exact authentication method used for each API.